5 Signs That Your Organization Needs Courage Building

 Margaret Wheatley, author of Leadership & The New Science, says, “Fear has become the primary motivator at work.”

 Given how damaging fear is in the workplace, it is useful to know whether the organization you work for might be in need of more courage.
-In my courage-building facilitator guide, Courageous Leadership, I offer these five telltale signs that you can use to assess whether your organization is working under fear’s grip.
+In my courage-building facilitator guide, Courageous Leadership, I offer five telltale signs that you can use to assess whether your organization is working under fear’s grip.

 1. CYA Rules The Day – Workers spend an inordinate amount of time covering their tails and generating proof that they are doing their jobs.
 CYA often shows up in how many people are cc’d on email exchanges, when even mundane emails include a long list of cc’d recipients.

 2. The Emperors Are Naked – Leaders are insulated from employee feedback and dangerously blind to themselves.
-Often the higher you go up the organizational food chain, the less performance feedback is given.
+Often, the higher you go up the organizational food chain, the less performance feedback is given.
 Feedback almost always flows downward, keeping leaders blithely and dangerously oblivious.

 3. Bean-Counters Rule – Financial acumen is valued more than creativity or innovation, causing decisions to be driven solely by the numbers versus what is in the long-term best interests of the organization.
 In fear-based organizations, the educational backgrounds of senior executives often disproportionately favor accounting or finance, often causing the organization to be hyper-analytical, rationalistic, and risk-averse.

 4. People Are Hung For Making Smart Mistakes – Mistakes are punished swiftly and harshly, creating a play it safe at all costs environment.
 Workers end up hiding mistakes or, worse, blaming others for their own mistakes.
-When mistakes are made, the first question isn’t how did this happen but who caused this to happen?
+When mistakes are made, the first question isn’t how did this happen, but who caused this to happen?

 5. Everything Is Perpetually Urgent – The work environment in fear-based organizations is fraught with urgency and anxiety.
 In such places, regardless of their roles, everyone seems to have the same job: firefighter!
-With no relative sense of prioritization, the organization loses focus and performance suffers.
+With no relative sense of prioritization, the organization loses focus, and performance suffers.

 Fortunately, fear, for all its badness, does have one redeeming quality.
 Fear is an invitation to courage.
 As such, fear, or more precisely the courage that fear often prompts, can help you encounter your better self.